Bentleyj/BeyondPhotography/README.md

 ### Day 10

 Today I started on Chapter 4 with page 34 - 37.
 The first effect I added was the cone effect which makes the image look as if it's been projected on to a cone.
 To do this I had to refer back to my old atan effect from the beginning to remember how to ranslate the coordinates.
 I also wrote two helper functions to convert between polar and cartesian coordinates which was a lifesaver!
 For the next effect I built the shear effect but this one is a bit tricky to do in a shader because the effect in the book describes the image as being offset by a random amount but no more than 1 pixel beyond the last column/row.
 This is of course a bit tricky in a parallel processed GLSL shader so I cheated and users perlin noise to create a continuous pseudo-random variable.
 I'm going to come back to this and see if I can think up an algorithm for a more random random variable.
 Off the top of my head I believe this certainly can be done, maybe with Perlin noise as a base!
 For now I just played with the parameters of the noise until I got something theta resembled the image on page 37.

+### Day 11

+Just one image today as I'm quite busy at work at the moment.
+But today's image is a very special one because it's the Bentley Effect from pages 40 and 41! basically you just shift the pixels of the image down based on their brightness.
+I also tried with shifting the image up based on brightness and you get a really freaky effect!
+Big fan of this one!